nodeca/nodeca/docs/nodeca-technical/router.md

 # Router

 For server and client purposes we use [CrossRoads][router] router.
-Routes are described in YAML.
+Routes are described in YAML and bundled into main api tree file as `nodeca.config.routes` after init.
 Router instanse is placed at `nodeca.router`.
-Routes are bundled into main api tree file, as `nodeca.config.routes`.

-We use two types of files: `default_routes.yml` for application default routes and `routes.yml` in main application that mounts routes and API tree nodes to domains and/or paths.
+We use two types of files: `default_routes.yml` for application default routes and `routes.yml` in main application, that mounts routes and API tree nodes to domains and/or paths.

 ## Application Default Routes